lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 ```

 We often like to call programming a creative activity, and it really is.
-However, if you write code that only you can read, and then justify it with “creativity”,
+However, if you write code that hard to read for others, and then justify it
-then I have bad news for you.
+with “creativity”, then I have bad news for you.

 ## Further reading